scardine/django-highlander/README.rst

 There can be only one!

-This is a Django `manage.py` Command class for long running tasks stated from crontab.
+This is a Django `manage.py` Command class for long running tasks started from crontab.

+One problem with this kind of task is that crontab may start other instances before the previous one finishes, and if this happens a lot you will end up with too many processes running simultaneously, and that can make a server halt.

-This will assure there is only one instance running at any time, so crontab will not be able to start a second instance unless the previous one finished.
+Using this as the base class instead of BaseCommand will assure there is only one instance running at any time, and second instance will not run unless the previous one finished.

 How to use
 ----------